-In the opening scenes, we meet young nurse Maud (Morfydd Clark).
+In the opening scenes, we meet young nurse, Maud (Morfydd Clark).
 The flashes of a terrible accident surrounding her.
-As her patient lays dead, the room shrouded in a dream-inducing green, the illuminated hospital tiles reflecting the tragedy.
+As her patient lays dead, the room shrouded in a dream-inducing green, the illuminated hospital tiles reflecting tragedy.
 This vivid flashback to Maud’s past cleverly sets the deeply uncomfortable tone of the film.
 Shaking the ground beneath the audiences’ feet from the outset, while Identifying young Maud’s history and the roots of her troubled soul.

 Rose Glass’ directorial debut is nothing short of formidable in design and scope.
-Offering us a film that buries itself in your heart and soul while terrorising your mind.
-Its horror and sadness engulfing you a tsunami of exquisite performances, direction, and design.
+Offering us a film that buries itself into your heart and soul while terrorising your mind.
+Its horror and sadness engulfing you in a tsunami of exquisite performances, direction, and design.
 Saint Maud is far more than pure horror; it’s a trip into the darkest corners of the human mind, religious extremism, and delusion.

 Director: Rose Glass